AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 You have to fight bullshit and bureaucracy, always, but with caution.
 It can be unwise and crass to pick certain battles, do your best to minimise friction and build a better system for everyone around you.

 # 21. Have goals
 Every decade, every year, every quarter, every month, every week, every day.
 Try to make little progress to each goal in each category by breaking down complex, long term goals into smaller, more manageable ones.
-1% rule leads to compounding growth.
+The 1% rule leads to compounding growth.

 # 22. Life changing money isn't an amount
 it's situational to your circumstances.
 Warren Buffet is one of the wealthiest men on earth, but you’d be crazy to swap positions with him as he is short on time, he’s 94.
 Even with all his billions, he’d likely trade it back for time.
 To a young man, a small sum of cash could change the trajectory of their life for the better.
 To somebody in debt, they may need a large sum of cash to change the trajectory of their life.